The64thGamer/cheeseepedia/content/dfurid99j5sygtlb/content.md

 The **Sun Animatronic** (Also the Building Animatronic) is a figure created by Creative Engineering Inc. for ShowBiz Pizza Place locations from 1980-1983.
 It is a very simple figure, as its only movements are raising from behind the backdrop and opening its mouth.
-During {{< wiki-link "Concept Unification" >}}, Sun was retrofitted into Building.
+During [Concept Unification], Sun was retrofitted into Building.

 ## Movements